RIPE-NCC/nro-delegated-stats/Reports.md

     ```
   But not all of these space is  declared in their RIR statistics.

-* `conflicts` are if more than one RIR claims the same records, example:
+* `conflicts` are if more than one RIRs or IANA claims the same records, example:

     ```
     apnic|ZZ|ipv4|203.0.113.0|256|20230222|reserved|apnic|e-stats